123iris/Kubernetes/Kubernetes Setup on KVM virtual machines.md

 # Steps to Install Kubernetes on Centos VM

 * To use Kubernetes, you need to install a containerization engine. <br>
-* Currently, the most popular container solution is Docker. <br>
+* Currently, the most popular container solution is Docker.
 * Docker needs to be installed on CentOS, both on the Master Node and the Worker Nodes.
+[Docker install](https://github.com/123iris/Docker/blob/master/Docker%20install%20on%20centos.md)

 #### Step 1: Configure Kubernetes Repository